In the modest World Cup history of American men’s soccer*, there is always room for something new.

 The World Cup did not always hold simultaneous third games in each group.
-In the first World Cup I covered, 1982, West Germany and Austria played in Gijón, Spain, after Algeria’s match was over, and they knew a 1-0 victory by West Germany would allow both teams to advance, thereby screwing Algeria.
-That 1-0 waltz is now known as the Disgrace of Gijón.
+In the first World Cup I covered, 1982, West Germany and Austria played in Gijón, Spain, after Algeria’s match was over, and they knew a 1-0 victory by West Germany would allow both teams to advance, so they waltzed and they waltzed, thereby screwing Algeria.
+That 1-0 result is now known as the Disgrace of Gijón.

 "This is a very good day for U.S. soccer," said Brad Friedel, the American goalkeeper, who added: "This was also a very lucky day for U.S. soccer.”

-In 2010, the last of the eight World Cups I covered, the U.S. teetered into the third match with Algeria, and needed a victory to advance to the knockout round.
+In 2010, the last of the eight World Cups I covered, the U.S. teetered into the third match with Algeria, needing a victory to advance.

-In the first minute of extra time, the U.S. staged a fast full -court break, with keeper Tim Howard heaving an outlet pass to Landon Donovan, who advanced the ball to Jozy Altidore who centered the ball to Clint Dempsey who banged a shot off the keeper, but Donovan followed the ball and scored the goal.
+In the first minute of extra time, the U.S. staged a full-court break, with keeper Tim Howard heaving an outlet pass to Landon Donovan, who advanced the ball to Jozy Altidore who centered the ball to Clint Dempsey who banged a shot off the keeper, but Donovan followed the ball and scored the goal.
 Instant history.

 Now there is a new landmark – Christian Pulisic’s tumble into goalmouth, and into history, or at least into a match with the Netherlands on Saturday.

 (*--the American women won their championships early and often, and now other nations have caught up, and good for them.)